 Commencement Address – South Texas College of Law and Texas Wesleyan Law School

 2004 - Rising Star Award – Hispanic Bar Association of Texas

 United States District Courts for the Southern, Western and

 Fifth Circuit Court of Appeals

-Justice David Medina serves as shareholder in Chamberlain Hrdlicka's commerical litigation section in both our Houston and San Antonio offices.
+Justice David Medina serves as a shareholder in Chamberlain Hrdlicka's commercial litigation section in both our Houston and San Antonio offices.

 Justice Medina received his Doctor of Jurisprudence degree from South Texas College of Law in 1989 while working full time for Cooper Industries, Inc. and the Traveler's Insurance Company before that.
 He was a member of the ABA National Moot Court Team.
 Justice Medina also earned academic recognition as a member of the Dean's List.

 After graduating from South Texas College of Law, David became the first Cooper attorney hired directly after law school.
 In his capacity as Counsel for Litigation, David was responsible for a docket that included environmental, product liability, toxic tort, real estate, insurance coverage and commercial litigation.
 Justice Medina also taught Advanced Civil Trial Advocacy as an Adjunct Professor at South Texas College of Law.

 In 1996, Governor George W. Bush appointed David to the 157th State District Court.
 Justice Medina was elected that November and became the first Republican Hispanic Judge elected in Harris County.
 He was subsequently re-elected.